ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S20/problems.md

 ### Q3: Solution

+- Interestingly, charging Mr. Hoffman an inventory holding cost of 20 percent actually causes him to over produce even more.
+- Without the 20 percent inventory charge Mr. Hoffman only has to produce about 1,360 units (or 160 more than he expects to sell) to reach the €1.4 million earnings cap.
+- But with the 20 percent inventory charge, Mr. Hoffman needs to produce about 1,420 (or 220 more than he expects to sell) to reach the cap.

+### Q3: Solution

-Interestingly, charging Mr. Hoffman an inventory holding cost of 20 percent actually causes him to over produce even more.
-Without the 20 percent inventory charge Mr. Hoffman only has to produce about 1,360 units (or 160 more than he expects to sell) to reach the €1.4 million earnings cap.
-But with the 20 percent inventory charge, Mr. Hoffman needs to produce about 1,420 (or 220 more than he expects to sell) to reach the cap.
-Hence, including the inventory holding charge has the perverse incentive of actually causing Mr. Hoffman to over produce even more.
-The reason for this is the existence of the bonus cap, and the fact that the 20 percent charge on inventory is less than the reduction in average fixed costs charged to cost of goods sold.
+- Hence, including the inventory holding charge has the perverse incentive of actually causing Mr. Hoffman to over produce even more.
+- The reason for this is the existence of the bonus cap, and the fact that the 20 percent charge on inventory is less than the reduction in average fixed costs charged to cost of goods sold.

 ### Q4: